-1. A sign-up sheet with Pre-entries for all 4-H Building exhibits at the fair will be due on July 6, 2021.
-This sheet will be mailed to all 4-H and FFA members.
-Pre- entries for all livestock will be due in the Extension Office by July 6, 2021, with entry cards filled out.
+1. Online Pre-entries will be through barbercounty.fairentry.com.
+4-H Families will log in with their 4-H Online information.
+FFA members will need to set up an account.
+Preentries for all livestock and 4-H Building exhibits will be due online by July 8, 2025.
 Entry cards may not be changed for any reason at the fair (i.e., ownership).
-Non-Livestock entry labels and cards will be given when pre-entries are dropped off and need to come to the fair with the exhibits or will be mailed by request.
+Non-Livestock exhibit labels and printed entry cards will be available at the Extension Office and need to come to the fair with the exhibits or will be mailed by request.
 2. All entries must be in place by 10:00 A.M. on Friday of the fair and will be released at 4:00 P.M. on Sunday.
 No vehicles will be allowed on the grounds before 4:30 P.M.
-Removal of an entry prior to the official release time on the final day of the Fair will result in that exhibitor forfeiting all placings, prizes, money and awards for all their entries and the right to participate in any other Fair contests or events.
+Removal of an entry prior to the official release time on the final day of the Fair will result in that exhibitor forfeiting all placings, prizes, money, and awards for all their entries and the right to participate in any other Fair contests or events.
 Exemptions for special circumstances will be considered with a petition to the Fair Board Executive Committee prior to removal.